UPS Insurance Policy with WooCommerce UPS Shipping plugin

 It is advised to read the UPS terms and conditions properly in case of any claims.
 You can check out UPS terms and conditions by clicking on the link here.

-Declared Amount…
+Declared Amount

 It is clear from the above section that UPS provides $100 insurance per package.
 However, if the package is worth more than $100, store owners can declare that amount and send it to UPS.
 This option to send some declared value is not free-of-cost.
-UPS charges a small amount from its customers to have this option on their UPS Account.
+UPS charges a small amount to its customers to have this option on their UPS Account.
 Once done, all store owners have to do is mention the declared amount while selling it and then send it to UPS.
 We will be discussing it in detail in the following section.

-Custom Declared Value
+Set Custom Declared Value

 Insurance for Multiple Products